1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Diverticula in Houston

-• High-fiber diet: Increase intake of fruits, vegetables, and whole grains to promote regular bowel movements and reduce pressure on the colon.
+• High-fiber diet: Eat more fruits, vegetables, and whole grains to make sure the digestive system functions well and to alleviate the burden on the colon.

-• Liquid diet during flares: Switch to clear broths, juices, and gelatin to give your colon a rest when diverticulitis symptoms worsen.
+• Liquid diet during flares: Revert to clear broth, juices, and gelatin with the increase of the symptoms of diverticulitis.

-• Antibiotics: Prescribed to treat and prevent infection in inflamed diverticula.
+• Antibiotics: The medication is used to treat and prevent infection in inflamed diverticula.

 Why Choose GastroDoxs?